brink-daniel/ssms-object-explorer-menu/README.md

 ### How to add menu items to the Object Explorer

 Once the SSMS Object Explorer Menu add-in is installed, new menu items can be added to the Object Explorer using these steps:
-1. Right-click on the node in the Object Explorer where you would like to add a context menu item and select `Customize` from the SQLMedic menu.
+1. Right-click on the node in the Object Explorer where you would like to add a context menu item and select `Customize` from the `My Scripts` menu.
     ![Customize Button](images/Customize.png)
 2. Take note of the `context` of your current location, e.g. `Server_Database_UserTablesFolder`, in the displayed dialog.
     ![Context Dialog](images/Context.png)
-3. Open the Options dialog window in SSMS `Tools > Options > SQL Server Object Explorer > SQLMedic` and complete the Name, Path and Context settings for the new menu item.
+3. Open the Options dialog window in SSMS `Tools > Options > SQL Server Object Explorer > SSMS Object Explorer Menu` and complete the Name, Path and Context settings for the new menu item.
     ![Options Dialog](images/Options.png)

 ## Settings

-Up to 20 menu items can be configured via the Options dialog window in SSMS `Tools > Options > SQL Server Object Explorer > SQLMedic`
+Up to 20 menu items can be configured via the Options dialog window in SSMS `Tools > Options > SQL Server Object Explorer > SSMS Object Explorer Menu`

 The following settings are available for each menu item:
 * Confirm - Ask confirmation to continue before executing script or tsql statement